 The above-mentioned role of “Rechtspfleger” or equivalent staff is present in the judicial systems of twelve Member States.
 Kappl, the former president of the European Union of Rechtspfleger, described their role as analogy to a senior court officer who replaces the judge in limited areas of the law, but with wide ranging functions.
 There is, however, noticeable disparity in the specific roles of these court officials.
 They can be identified as judicial officers with a special training and qualification (Austria, Germany, Poland, Romania, Slovenia), senior judicial officers deciding simple matters and keeping record (Czech Republic, Slovakia), specific function with judicial authority (Spain), functional alternative to deputy judges (Denmark), assistant judges (Estonia), court clerks (Hungary), authorized land registry officers (Croatia), as well as county registrars (Ireland).

 The data available from Member States in the aforementioned CEPEJ report do not specify to a necessary degree the particular composition of the non-judge staff that assist the judge directly, the general staff or the technical staff, as it is focused primarily on quantitative indicators (number of non-judge staff, variation, gender distribution etc.).
-Furthermore, as stated by Holvast, there is remarkably little knowledge regarding the role of court staff in most judicial systems outside of the United States.
+Furthermore, as stated by Holvast, there is remarkably little knowledge regarding the role of court staff in many judicial systems.
 For this reason, the following description is based on available information from Czech judicial system, with an assumption that the main roles of these categories should not differ to a degree that would make further assessment of personal data processing invalid.

 The composition of the core court staff has to understandably differ between various judicial branches and instances, as the necessary administrative positions vary in consequence of the particular operations of the court.
 If we are, however, considering the probable common structure of a court organisation, the following functions may be identified as falling within the court staff category.
 Of particular importance are all operations that directly come into contact with the court files, evidence or other documents or information essential for the court proceeding.
 First instance with this function is the filing office of the court, which is responsible for the reception and posting of multitude of court documents.
 An indispensable role in the court proceeding is then played by the clerks and registrars, who provide various supporting functions to the judge during the proceeding, including the record keeping.
 The central administration of court files is usually provided by the registry of the court files, which inter alia ensures documentation of the location, access and contents of the court files.
 Exceptions are court files containing classified information, which are usually managed by the security office of the court.
 Parallel to this registry may some courts operate also an evidence and record keeping department that serves either as archive or as a registry for the evidence relevant to the court proceedings.